Judith F. Kroll

-Judith F. Kroll is a Distinguished Professor of Language Science at University of California, Irvine.
+Judith F. Kroll is an American psychologist who is a Distinguished Professor of Education at University of California, Irvine.
 She specializes in psycholinguistics, focusing on second language acquisition and bilingual language processing.
 With Randi Martin and Suparna Rajaram, Kroll co-founded the organization Women in Cognitive Science in 2001.
 She is a Fellow of the American Association for the Advancement of Science (AAAS), the American Psychological Association (APA), the Psychonomic Society, the Society of Experimental Psychologists, and the Association for Psychological Science (APS).

 Biography

 Judith Kroll received an A.B.
 (1970) in Psychology with a minor in Mathematics from New York University.
 She completed an M.A.
 (1972) and PhD (1977) in Cognitive Psychology at Brandeis University, supervised by Maurice Hershenson.
 Kroll held faculty positions at Swarthmore College (1977-1978), Rutgers University (1978-1981) and Mount Holyoke College (1981-1994), prior to moving to Pennsylvania State University (1994-2016), where she directed the Center for Language Science.
 Kroll moved her lab to University of California, Riverside (UCR) in 2016 and then to University of California, Irvine (UCI) in 2019.
 With colleagues from UCR and Penn State, she is Co-Principal Investigator of a Partnerships for International Research and Education (PIRE) grant to provide training for language scientists to pursue research on bilingualism.
 Kroll is married to David A. Rosenbaum, a professor of psychology at UCR.